JuliaDynamics/NetworkDynamics.jl/docs/src/directed_and_weighted_graphs.md

 nothing # hide
 ```

-The data structure for directed, weighted graphs is provided by the package `SimpleWeightedGraphs.jl` which is based on `LightGraphs.jl`.
+The data structure for directed, weighted graphs is provided by the package `SimpleWeightedGraphs.jl` which is based on `Graphs.jl`.

 ```@example fhn
-using SimpleWeightedGraphs, LightGraphs
+using SimpleWeightedGraphs, Graphs

 # First we construct a weighted, directed graph
 g_weighted = SimpleWeightedDiGraph(G)